nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 }
 ```

-**Quick note on default values**

-When creating variables, if no value is assigned, a default value will be assigned.
+> **Note:** When creating variables, if no value is assigned, a default value will be assigned.
 For integers, the default value is 0.
 For strings, it is an empty string.
-Arrays with no values assigned will also have default values.
-For example, an array of type integer will contain zeroes.
+An array of type integer, like the one we created, will contain zeroes if we don't specify values.

 ## Slices